donkuri/Kaishi/README.md

 This deck was made with the help of these people:

-[栗](https://github.com/donkuri/) - main architect, took care of the translations and all of the technical aspects
+[栗](https://github.com/donkuri/) - main architect, all technical aspects, translations, proofreading

-Tyogin - main architect, reordered the first 200 cards to be i+1 as possible and changed the sentences
+Tyogin - main architect, reordered the first 200 cards, changed the sentences, proofreading

+shoui - proofreading, fixed translation

 Julian - helped add notes and checked some sentence translations

-shoui - helped translate certain sentences

 karifurai - verified the pitch accent for the first 750 cards and added pitch notes

 cindsa - verified the pitch accent for the last 750 cards and added pitch notes

-AJT Japanese - the pitch accent, furigana and some of the audio was generated using this add-on
+AJT Japanese - pitch accent, furigana and some of the audio were generated using this add-on

 We also got various ideas from multiple members of the TMW discord server, including the name of the deck itself.